momentum-mod/docs/_posts/guides/2019-09-10-guide_building_the_game.md

 If you downloaded Momentum Mod from Steam, create an extra folder somewhere called `MomentumDev`, and copy everything from your `steamapps/common/Momentum Mod` folder to it.
 Then delete the `momentum` folder from `MomentumDev`.

 Otherwise if you downloaded the `MomentumDev` folder from Google Drive, extract it somewhere.
+(It doesn't matter where you put it, as long as you can find it again.)

 Edit the `creategameprojects.ps1` file to point the `$path` variable to the full path of the `MomentumDev` folder.